 How does eating at home help you on the road to becoming a millionaire?
-Consider this statistic: According to the United States Department of Labor, Bureau of Labor Statistics Consumer Expenditure Survey, food accounts for 12.5% of the average American household's budget, and a majority of that budget is spent eating out.
+Consider this statistic: According to the U.S. Bureau of Labor Statistics, food accounts for about 13% of the average household budget, and a majority of that money is spent on dining out.

-You could save thousands of dollars every year simply by cooking a healthy, delicious homemade meal.
-What to do with that extra dough?
-Consider investing in a Certificate of Deposit.
+You could save thousands of dollars every year simply by cooking healthy, delicious homemade meals.

-As for entertainment, take advantage of the Internet age and find your local free music festivals, art exhibits, dance classes, talk show tapings, and more!
+As for entertainment, take advantage of free music festivals, art exhibits, dance classes, talk-show tapings and more.
 If there's something fun happening nearby, then take a short road trip to the next town over.

 The last thing you need is to pay for are services you don't use.
-Go through your monthly recurring bills for services like your phone, cable, cloud storage, and gym memberships, then cancel the services you don't use.
+Go through your monthly recurring bills for services like your phone, cable, cloud storage and gym memberships, then cancel what you're not using.

-You might consider canceling your cable entirely and making the switch to less expensive online streaming options like Netflix or Hulu.
+You might consider ditching your cable entirely and making the switch to less expensive online streaming options like Netflix or Hulu.

 Remember, time is important to saving.
-There's a real possibility that it will take you many months or years to achieve your goals.
+There's a real possibility that it will take you years to achieve your goals.
 Don't let this discourage you.